ahillss/ReverseEngineeringNotes/README.md

-# Reverse Engineering Guide
+# Reverse Engineering Beginners Guide

-A guide for reverse engineering C/C++ code compiled to X86 assembly.
+A beginners guide for reverse engineering C/C++ code compiled to X86 assembly.

 This is a work in progress.